 Articles accepted for publication will appear on IndustryWeek.com and may also appear in various IndustryWeek.com newsletters.

 Word Count: Generally 600 to 1,200 words, with exceptions on occasion.
-Please include a short author bio and, if possible, a headshot.

 All contributed content must be first-run by IndustryWeek.
 This means that articles or columns should not have already appeared elsewhere, even on the author’s own website.

 Please attach the article as a Word or .rtf document.
 Send to IndustryWeek c/o [email protected].
 Unless there's a pressing time hook, we typically respond to unsolicited pitches within 2 to 4 weeks.

 Note: You can send a well-crafted pitch in lieu of the full article, if you'd like feedback before putting the time into the full piece.
 However, we only make final decisions on acceptance upon seeing the completed article.